neon-grid-runner/verbose-robot/index.md

-from the depths of distributed systems to the heights of scalable architecture, we delve into the dark arts of data and machines.
+from the depths of distributed systems to the heights of scalable architecture, we dig into the dark arts of data and machines.

 written by a tech priest who's seen the machine spirit break and mend.